BrynGibson/animeface_clustering/README.md

 # animeface_clustering

-This repo holds the jupyter notebook I used to cluster images from my anime face dataset by the feature vectors output by a resnet152 model.
+This repo holds a jupyter notebook I used to cluster images from my anime face dataset by the feature vectors output by a resnet152 model.

 Here is a link to the dataset used.